Tenoch Huerta: Activism

 In 2022, Huerta authored the book Orgullo Prieto (Brown Pride).
 The book delves into the racist constructs in Mexico and integrates personal narratives to provide a comprehensive understanding of the issue.

 The same year, Huerta addressed UNESCO's Global Forum against Racism and Discrimination, amplifying his insights on activism and media representation on a global platform.
 His engagement with UNESCO extended to 2023, where he connected with over 2000 students, underscoring the imperative of recognizing privilege, challenging prevailing systems, and the potential of collective action to effect change.

 Huerta was also a participant in a dialogue convened by the United Nations' Antiracism Working Group, a discussion held to commemorate the 75th anniversary of the Universal Declaration of Human Rights.
 His involvement epitomizes his commitment to confronting racism, an issue now addressed with increased urgency by institutions like the United Nations, largely due to the global resonance of movements like Black Lives Matter.

-Controversy on social networks

-In June 2023, Huerta was accused of abuse by musician and activist Maria Elena Ríos.
-Ríos accused him of being a sexual predator and that the Mexico-based activist organization Poder Prieto was deliberately protecting him.
-Huerta has denied the allegations and cited them as the reason for leaving an upcoming Netflix project.

-In August 2024, the actor publicly addressed the allegations against him.
-Huerta expressed his pain and dismay over the claims, emphasizing that they had significantly impacted his mental health while maintaining his innocence.

-Following the allegations against him, the actor has received threats of extortion that he has legally reported.